-Peacock (1995) addressed the issue of access to primary science learning for children in rural Africa.
-The research report raised four major obstacles to access to science learning.
-Perceptions of science learning were the first obstacle.
-Recognizing the existence of traditional curriculum in Africa that emphasized learning about planting, hunting, house building, cooking, pottery, etc., Peacock (1995) argued that powerful internal and external pressures radically modified the view of science in Africa in the last three decades.
+Peacock (1995) addresses the issue of access to primary science learning for children in rural Africa.
+The research report raises four major obstacles to access to science learning.
+Perceptions of science learning is the first obstacle.
+Recognizing the existence of traditional curriculum in Africa that emphasizes learning about planting, hunting, house building, cooking, pottery, etc., Peacock (1995) argues that powerful internal and external pressures have radically modified the view of science in Africa in the last three decades.
 Even though there existed a tension between the traditional curricular goal and the goal of western science, this tension was ignored or resolved in favor of a 'process approach'... modeled on US and UK curriculum development programs (p.150).
-After completing the compulsory primary science, most African children terminated their schooling.
-Thus, there exist great gaps in perceptions of science: between traditional ideas of skill learning amongst adults and children in rural areas; the national aspirations and curricula of ministries and training institutions, which have adopted largely Anglo-American models; and teachers in the classroom, who through inappropriate higher education are themselves largely marooned in older, preindependence models of didactic teaching of factual knowledge (Peacock, 1995; p.
+After completing the compulsory primary science, most African children terminate their schooling.
+Thus, there exist great gaps in perceptions of science: between traditional ideas of skill learning amongst adults and children in rural areas; the national aspirations and curricula of ministries and training institutions, which have adopted largely Anglo-American models; and teachers in the classroom, who through inappropriate higher education are themselves largely marooned in older, pre-independence models of didactic teaching of factual knowledge (Peacock, 1995; p.
 151).

-Geographical and resource constraints were the second obstacles to access to African science education, particularly at primary school level.
+Geographical and resource constraints are the second obstacles to access to African science education, particularly at primary school level.
 Peacock (1995) also identified centralization as the third obstacle.
-This was a typical aspect of African education which involved national-control of curriculum, examinations, deployment of teachers and resource allocation.
-The last obstacle was the question of relevance of the science curricula to the African children.
-This issue was addressed by many African states and some changes were made to promote the notion of 'meeting basic learning needs' at primary school level.
-However, the process of selection by examination at the end of this primary phase did not change.
-As long as selection for higher phases of education exists, the examination, and hence to a large extent the teaching in the upper years of the basic phase will be geared to the needs of the next phase, rather than to the needs of those leaving (Peacock, 153).
+This has been a typical aspect of African education which involves national-control of curriculum, examinations, deployment of teachers and resource allocation.
+The last obstacle is the question of relevance of the science curricula to the African children.
+This issue has been addressed by many African states and some changes have been made to promote the notion of 'meeting basic learning needs' at primary school level.
+However, the process of selection by examination at the end of this primary phase has not changed.
+As long as selection for higher phases of education exists, the examination, and hence to a large extent the teaching in the upper years of the basic phase will be geared to the needs of the next phase, rather than to the needs of those leaving (Peacock.
+153).

-Cobern (1996) argued from a constructivist point of view that the past efforts at transferring curricula and teaching materials from the West, and local development projects that resulted in curricula and teaching materials only marginally different from western curricula, stemmed from an acultural view of science that also grounded science learning in concepts of logical thinking rather than understanding.
+Cobern (1996) argues from a constructivist point of view that the past efforts at transferring curricula and teaching materials from the West, and local development projects that result in curricula and teaching materials only marginally different from western curricula, stem from an acultural view of science that also ground science learning in concepts of logical thinking rather than understanding.
 Cobern (1996) then pointed out that the problem in non-western science education is not to make it more scientific, but to make it less culturally western (p.
 305).